pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 ### Extending the laptop display

-For this part, I intended to configure the X server on my laptop to be able to output to a virtual monitor, which I could then screen-grab and stream to the Raspberry Pi.
+For this task, my goal was to configure the X server on my laptop so that it could output to a virtual monitor I could then screen-grab and stream to the Raspberry Pi.
-I closely followed what [`virtual-display-linux`](https://github.com/dianariyanto/virtual-display-linux) does.
-I copied the [provided configuration file for intel GPU](https://github.com/dianariyanto/virtual-display-linux/blob/master/20-intel.conf).
+To accomplish this, I closely followed what [`virtual-display-linux`](https://github.com/dianariyanto/virtual-display-linux) does and I copied the [provided configuration file for intel GPU](https://github.com/dianariyanto/virtual-display-linux/blob/master/20-intel.conf).
 After rebooting, I could indeed see two monitors called `VIRTUAL1` and `VIRTUAL2` in my `xrandr` output.

 Using the accepted answer from [this StackOverflow thread](https://unix.stackexchange.com/questions/227876/how-to-set-custom-resolution-using-xrandr-when-the-resolution-is-not-available-i) I created the mode for my external monitor resolution and associated it with the first virtual display :